enormandeau/github_tutorial/files/03_git.md

 instances.
-Finally, even for more expensive instances, the pricing is very competitive with other major cloud services available and you should at least think of the potential use of Terminal in your research as a way of saving research money on informatic equipment.
+Finally, even for more expensive instances, the pricing is very competitive with other major cloud services available and you should at least think of the potential use of Terminal in your research as a way of saving research money on informatics equipment.

 ## Installing Git